Skip to content

 packages:

 First, we need to specify where the different CUDA version can be downloaded from.
-Afterwards, we need to add the repository keys to the apt keys.
+Afterward, we need to add the repository .pub keys to the apt keys.
 This key is necessary to install the CUDA packages from the source.

 environment_variables: